d03n3rfr1tz3/hass-divoom/README.md

 * Download the repository.
 If you know git, a clone is fine.
 If not, just download https://github.com/d03n3rfr1tz3/hass-divoom/archive/main.zip to get the most recent code in a ZIP file.
-* Copy the content of the ZIP file into `custom_components\divoom` in your Home Assistant configuration directory.
+* Copy the corresponding content of the ZIP file into `custom_components\divoom` in your Home Assistant configuration directory.
 * Create a directory named `pixelart` in your Home Assistant configuration directory, for images that you may want to display on your device.